HaleTom/reinforcement_learning_specialisation_notes/01-Fundamentals/notes/wk1.md

 In final form, it takes the difference between the old average and the new observation, and weights it by $1 \over n$ before adding it to the mix.

+This still works correctly after the initial action, setting $Q_2$ to be $R_1$ by cancelling the initial state:
+$Q_2 = Q_1 + \frac 1 1 [R_1 - Q_1]$)

 [//]: # ( ![wk1-incremental-update-rule.png](wk1-incremental-update-rule.png)  Same as above math)

+In a more general form:

 NewEstimate $\gets$ OldEstimate + StepSize (Target - OldEstimate)

-(Target - OldEstimate) is called the "error in the estimate"
+(Target - OldEstimate) is called the *error* in the estimate, reduced by taking a step toward the Target.
+(Target is assumed to indicate a desirable direction to move, even if noisy.)

 In the general case, the update rule is:

 $Q_n + \alpha \Big[R_n - Q_{n}\Big] \quad$ Where $\alpha \rightarrow [0,1]$.

 In the specific case of sample-average, we set $\alpha = \frac{1}{n}$.
+If set to a constant, the estimate will never completely converge, but vary in response to the most recently received rewards, which is generally desired in the non-stationary case.

 #### Non-stationary problems

 Rather than using an average, non-stationary bandit problems have the distribution of rewards changing over time.

-We can weight the most recent rewards as being more useful by exponential time decay.

-If we set a step size, say 0.1, then the most recent rewards affect estimate more than the earlier ones.
+If we set a constant StepSize parameter $\alpha \in (0, 1]$, say 0.1, then the most recent rewards affect the action-value estimate more than the earlier ones.
+(Exponential time decay)

 ![wk1-decay-past-rewards-01.png](wk1-decay-past-rewards-01.png)